simolus3/drift/docs/pages/docs/Advanced Features/type_converters.md

 );
 ```

-Of course, the warning about automatic enum converters also applies to moor files.
+Of course, the warning about automatic enum converters also applies to drift files.